raito-io/terraform-provider-raito/docs/index.md

 - `url_override` (String) If set, this URL is used as address for the Raito Cloud API.
 Only used for testing purposes.

+## Authorisation and Authentication
+This provider requires a valid Raito user to authenticate and interact with the platform.

+### User Roles
+In addition to having a valid user account, specific roles are necessary to perform certain actions with the provider:

+* `Admin`: Required for managing **DataSources**, **IdentityStores**, and **Users**.
+This role allows for creating, reading, updating, and deleting these resources.
+* `Access Manager, Access Creator, Integrator`: Required for managing **Grants**, **Masks**, **Filters**, and **Purposes**.
+These roles allow for creating, reading, updating, and deleting these resources.

+Please consult the Raito documentation for more information on user roles and permissions: [https://docs.raito.io/](https://docs.raito.io/docs/cloud/admin/user_management)